passionate-dev7/SealProof/frontend/docs/SETUP_COMPLETE.md

 ## Summary

-The Sui wallet integration has been successfully configured for the TruthChain Next.js frontend with both existing and new implementations.
+The Sui wallet integration has been successfully configured for the SealProof Next.js frontend with both existing and new implementations.

 ## What Was Done